Why Do You Need Travel Insurance for Spain?

 Spain has a diverse amount of cultures and places to visit that will all give you quite a different holiday experience.
 Famed for the sun-kissed beaches and resorts of Costa del Sol and Marbella, Spain does have a lot more to offer.
 Why not take a trip to Almeria where film studios filmed old Westerns as the landscapes are a lot like the wild west of the USA.
-Maybe you would like to explore the southern regions full of historic towns and rural splendor.
+Maybe you would like to explore the southern regions full of historic towns and rural splendour.
 Wherever you go in Spain make sure you can travel in comfort with a secure insurance policy in place.

 Do you need travel insurance for Spain?

 It is not compulsory but the UK’s Foreign & Commonwealth Office says “Wherever you’re travelling, it’s important to take out comprehensive travel insurance before you go”.